-Pursuant to its statutory duties, the Office of the Attorney General ("OAG") has adopted administrative rules related to outside counsel contracts for state agencies, university systems, and institutions of higher education (individually "agency" and collectively "agencies") pursuant to statute.1 In light of continuing updates made to the processes and procedures governing these contracts, the OAG is taking this opportunity to provide agencies updated direction regarding Outside Counsel Contracts (OCCs), including OCC amendments, invoice submission and approval, and administrative fees.
-Please note that the guidance in this letter supersedes the previously issued Letter to State Agencies dated July 3, 2019.
+Pursuant to its statutory duties, the Office of the Attorney General ("OAG") has adopted administrative rules related to outside counsel contracts for state agencies, university systems, and institutions of higher education (individually "agency" and collectively "agencies") pursuant to statute.
+In light of continuing updates made to the processes and procedures governing these contracts, the OAG is taking this opportunity to provide agencies updated direction regarding Outside Counsel Contracts (OCCs), including OCC amendments, invoice submission and approval, and administrative fees.
+Please note that the guidance in this letter supersedes all previously issued Letters to State Agencies.
 The OAG reserves the right, under its statutory authority, to revise this document and the policies and procedures it details at any time.
 The best source for information concerning outside counsel matters (including the latest version of this letter) is the OAG's website at: Texas Attorney General, Outside Counsel Contracts.
-Questions which are not answered herein, or in other resources available on the OAG's Counsel Division2 website, may be directed to the OAG's General at: GCDContracts@oag.texas.gov
+Questions which are not answered herein, or in other resources available on the OAG's website, may be directed to the OAG's General Counsel Division at: GCDContracts@oag.texas.gov